The rights stuff: what the Renters’ Rights Act means for tenants

-If you’ve ever been evicted for no reason or got sick of having your rent put up, you’ll be glad the Renters’ Rights Bill has finally passed through parliament.
+If you’ve ever been evicted for no reason or got sick of having your rent put up, you’ll be glad the Renters’ Rights Act has finally become law.

 It’s the biggest shake up of UK tenancy laws for decades.
 And it’s stirred up a lot of debate.